-Credit valuation adjustments (CVA) and funding valuation adjustments (FVA) are applied to the relevant population of over-the-counter (OTC) derivative instruments where adjustments to reflect counterparty credit risk, own credit risk and term funding risk are required to estimate fair value.
-This principally includes derivatives with a base valuation (e.g., discounted using overnight indexed swap (OIS)) requiring adjustment for these effects, such as uncollateralized commodity swaps.
-The CVA represents a portfoliolevel adjustment to reflect the risk premium associated with the counterparty's (assets) or CEI's (liabilities) non-performance risk.
+Credit valuation adjustments (CVA) and funding valuation adjustments (FVA) are applied to certain over-the-counter (OTC) derivative instruments where adjustments to reflect counterparty credit risk, own credit risk and term funding risk are required to estimate fair value.
+This principally includes derivatives with a base valuation (e.g., discounted using overnight indexed swap (OIS)) requiring adjustment for these effects, such as uncollateralized interest rate swaps.
+The CVA represents a portfolio-level adjustment to reflect the risk premium associated with the counterparty's (assets) or CEI's (liabilities) non-performance risk.